cottereau/CArl/README.md

 This software is mainly developed at laboratoire MSSMat (Ecole Centrale Paris - CNRS).

 * contact : [Regis Cottereau](mailto:regis.cottereau@ecp.fr)
-* contributors (by order of first commit): R. Cottereau, C. Zaccardi, Y. Le Guennec
+* contributors (by order of first commit): R. Cottereau, C. Zaccardi, Y. Le Guennec, D. Neron

 It is developed for [MATLAB](http://www.mathworks.fr/products/matlab/).
 This may however evolve in future versions.